whatisnuclear/website/_posts/2020-11-23-sodium-vs-salt.md

 </div>
 </div>

-Molten salts have been used as a fluid fuel in 2 historical reactors: the ARE and the MSRE.
+Molten salts have been used as a low-pressure fluid fuel in 2 historical reactors: the ARE and the MSRE, and is a favorite design choice for next-generation reactors due to potential safety advantages and simplifications.
 They have also been proposed as the coolant for solid-fuel reactors.
-Molten salt is used in nuclear concepts and in operating solar-thermal facilities as thermal storage, where energy can be stored for several hours as heat.
+Molten salt is used in nuclear concepts and in operating solar-thermal facilities where energy can be stored for several hours as heat.
 </div>
 </div>